davidchatz/aws-diagnose-ec2-ssh/README.md

 * You know how to generate and work with SSH keys, including using PuTTY on Windows
   * See [Connecting to Your Linux Instance from Windows Using PuTTY](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html)

+## Cost

+The lab provisions a t2.micro instance which is in the free tier, but it also establishes a VPC flow log to CloudWatch which may incur some small charges.

 ## Instructions